 - Does not have space for the PS Camera

 Collective Minds PSVR Showcase

-Now, something called a “PSVR Showcase” might sound like a pointless vanity product at first, a means to effectively show off your amazing new VR headset.
+Now, something called a “PSVR Showcase” might sound like a pointless vanity product at first, a means to show off your amazing new VR headset effectively.
 But as you can see from the picture, it is so much more.

 This so-called showcase made by Collective Minds is a means of both storing and charging several accessories: your PSVR headset, two DualShock 4 controllers, two Move controllers, and any compatible wireless headset that supports USB charging.
 And while it is not an official Sony product, the build quality, the matte black exterior, and the blue LED lights sure give it the appearance of one.

 The only downside is explicitly related to the DualShock 4 chargers.
 Seeing as they are Micro USB chargers, it can be quite difficult to set a controller on properly, especially if the station is already crowded by other peripherals.